 Another thing of a truism, but I lived like a colleague’s two soles came off in the middle of trekking, and he had to finish them off, tied with ropes.
 On the Inca Trail, there is nothing, so if your shoes break, you will be in a good hurry.
 It is not advisable to wear brand-new footwear since you will only get gift vials.

 Hiking boots are unnecessary; a semi-boot or trekking shoe is enough.

 The Inca Trail passes through 4200 meters of height, and it is likely that if your body has not gotten used to the altitude, you will have a hard time.
 Each organism is a world and reacts differently; you may not even notice it.

 But arriving in Cusco and the next day starting the trekking, I sincerely believe that it is playing Russian roulette.
-We planned the trip by passing through the Colca canyon first to do trekking there that would serve as first contact, and then we spent a couple of days in Cusco before starting the trek.
+We planned the trip by passing through the Colca canyon first to trekking there which would serve as first contact, and then we spent a couple of days in Cusco before starting the trek.